-When Swedish company Oatly rebuilt their intranet in early 2020, a primary goal was to link their external with their internal communications.
-The brand identity, messages and tone of voice used externally are accordingly now being duplicated in the company’s internal communications.
+When Swedish company Oatly rebuilt its intranet in early 2020, a primary goal was to link its external with its internal communications.
+The brand identity, messages, and tone of voice used externally are accordingly now being duplicated in the company’s internal communications.
 Read more about Oatly’s new intranet.

 Keep your organization in sync with your external branding by:

 - Creating a page on the intranet where the most crucial components of your external communications are published.
 These can, for instance, include visual identity guidelines, the branding platform and its core messages, customer service manuals, active and earlier marketing campaigns, and the news feed running on the external website.
 In order to make the brand easy to grasp, many organizations produce a quick reference guide containing the messages, values, and behavior codes that form the brand’s foundation.
 Back in the ’90s, Swedish airline company SAS gave every employee a copy of its Mao-inspired handbook, called SAS Little Blue, so as to reignite both employees’ and customers’ affection for SAS.